rita-barbosa/LAPR5-2425/docs/sprint-3/1220738/us-7.2.9/readme.md

 >**Question:** Regarding the team selected by the doctor when creating the appointment, does this team include only doctors, doctors and anesthetists, or doctors, anesthetists and cleaners?
 >
 >**Answer:** It must include the whole team that conforms to the team composition according to the operation type specification.

+>**Question:** When the doctor selects the team for the Appointment, that includes doctors and nurses.
+Regarding cleaners, which staff (doctors, nurses, interns) can be selected for that role?
+And is there any criteria for that selection?
+>
+>**Answer:** The doctor only selects the medical team.

 ## 3. Analysis